 8 Japanese Greeting Phrases

 This greeting is how you would say “good morning” in Japanese.
 The kanji 早 used here means “morning.”

 The greeting also reflects a common tendency in Japanese expressions, phrases, and verbs.
 Basically, the longer the phrase, the more formal it is.
 There are often several different levels of formality.

 “Ohayou gozaimasu” is the full, formal greeting.
 If you’re speaking to friends, you might wish to shorten it to “ohayou” (kanji: お早う, hiragana: おはよう).

-This greeting in Japanese means “How do you do?” or “Nice to meet you.”
+This greeting means “Nice to meet you” or “How are you?” in Japanese.
 Use it when you’re meeting someone for the first time.

 The phrase comes from a respectful conjugation of the verb “hajimeru” (kanji: 始める), which means “to begin” or “to start.”
 In this case, you’re starting a new relationship with someone, so whether it be a potential friend, colleague, or acquaintance, be sure to start off well!

 3. Konnichi wa – “hello” in Japanese language